How Automation is Changing Cyber Crime: Exploits as a Service

 - Once a backdoor is opened in the victim’s PC, the dropper is downloaded onto the system, which executes malware (in this case, ransomware).

 - As a consequence, the victim’s data is encrypted, blocking access and demanding that a ransom be paid for unlocking the data.

-I bet you’ve hear or read about at least a case where ransomware hit hard and the victim had to wipe the system clean, losing the data stored on it.
-Here’s an example from a recent study that shows how fast the cyber criminals move:
+I bet you’ve heard or read about at least a case where ransomware hit hard and the victim had to wipe the system clean, losing the data stored on it.
+Here’s an example from a recent study that shows how fast the cybercriminals move: